 ON THIS PAGE: You will learn more about coping with the physical, emotional, social, and financial effects of childhood cancer and its treatment.
 Use the menu to see other pages.

 Every cancer treatment can cause side effects or changes to your child's body and how they feel.
 For many reasons, people do not experience the same side effects even when they are given the same treatment for the same type of cancer.
 This can make it hard to predict how the person with cancer will feel during treatment.

 As your family prepares to start cancer treatment, it is normal to fear treatment-related side effects.
 It may help to know that the health care team will work to prevent and relieve side effects.
-Doctors call this part of cancer treatment “palliative care” or "supportive care."
+This part of cancer treatment is called palliative care or supportive care.
 It is an important part of your child's treatment plan, regardless of their age or the stage of disease.

 Coping with physical side effects